Written by: Andrew Splatt – Director & Executive Practice Leader

 2. The defendant breached their common law duty

-3. Their negligence caused you a personal injury
+3. Their negligence caused you a physical or psychiatric injury

 4. There was a related financial loss